 - Start a subscription to the Sunday paper.
 (Or figure out where you will get your paper from each week.)
 It may seem weird at first, but to save a lot of money with coupons you will probably want to get multiple copies of the same paper.
 I never get less than 2 in a given week, and sometimes I even get 4 or more if there is a coupon I really like.Try asking friends, family, neighbors, or local businesses for their unused inserts.
 Some areas even have free local papers that include coupon inserts.
 BE SURE to subscribe to or buy the local paper that has the best coupons.
 Not all Sunday papers are equal!!

 - Consider buying a cheap B&W laser printer.You will be printing a LOT of coupons, so I can’t recommend this option strongly enough.
 An inexpensive laser printer can literally save you hundreds of dollars over the course of a year.
-I bought my Brother HL-2240 almost 3 years ago and it is still going strong.
+This Brother HLL 2300D is the newer model of the printer I have had for almost 3 years ago and it is still going strong.

 - Get organized.
 Your system need not be elaborate; on the contrary, the simpler it is, the easier it will be to maintain.
 (And trust me, it will need regular maintenance!)
 Ultimately you need to figure out what works for you when it comes to organizing your coupons, but there are a two main options, each with its own pros and cons:

 The Filing Method:

 The filing system is probably the easiest to set and requires the least amount of time and effort to maintain.
 However, it will take you longer to plan your shopping trips each week, and you will always have to plan your trip before going to the store.